lealbaugh/jvns-redesign/source/_posts/2013-10-31-day-20-scapy-and-traceroute.markdown

 If a packet's `ttl` runs out before it replies, the last machine sends back an ICMP packet saying "sorry, failed!".

 To implement traceroute, we send out a UDP packet with `ttl=i` for `i = 1,2,3,...`.
-Then we look at the reply packet and see if it's
+Then we look at the reply packet and see if it's a "Time ran out" or "That port doesn't exist" error message.
+In the first case, we keep going, and in the second case we're done.

 Here's the code!
 It's 16 lines including comments and everything.